phybros/willwarren.com/content/posts/building-my-own-cpu-part-3-from-simulation-to-hardware/index.md

 A project like this is potentially a huge rabbit hole.
 The hardest part is knowing when to stop adding features.
 I came super close to adding a stack and stack pointer to WCPU-1, but in the end I feel like then I'd want to have more RAM, maybe banking, and then GPIO etc etc etc it just never ends.
 So knowing where to cut it off is a good idea.
 Keep that scope creep to a minimum!

-I learned an astronomical amount via this project and is has been super rewarding so far, and I think it will continue to be ☺️.
+I learned an astronomical amount via this project and it's been super rewarding so far, and I think it will continue to be ☺️.

-For the next project, before buying a bunch of things or building another huge jungle of wires in service of WCPU-2, I'm going to have a look at FPGA development, and try build the WCPU-1 on there.
+For the next project, before buying a bunch of things or building another huge jungle of wires in service of WCPU-2, I'm going to have a look at FPGA development, and try to build the WCPU-1 on there.
 From there hopefully I can use it to rapidly prototype WCPU-2 and get the design totally finalized before getting into real components.

 ## Now Let's Talk About PCBWay!

 {{< alert "info" >}}
 **Disclosure**: [PCBWay](https://pcbway.com) reached out to sponsor this project.
 They provided the PCB fabrication and shipping for the boards described in this section for free.
-However they wanted me to be as honest as possible.
+However, they wanted me to be as honest as possible.

 All opinions, mistakes, and backwards LEDs are my own.
 {{< /alert >}}